 Yet technology alone is not sufficient – value is added only by implementing practical applications and solutions.
 Often this is only possible with a strong partner.

-Beginning with an overview on serialization activities and feedback regarding the recent EU-initiative, different applications within the wide field of the Internet of Health will be presented.
-This includes the manufacturing process, Fill-and-Finish as well as the integration of new technologies in medical devices and packaging.
+Beginning with an overview on serialization activities and feedback regarding the recent EU-initiative, regulatory considerations of the various applications within the wide field of the Internet of Health will be presented.
+This includes Cyber Security, Privacy, Data Transfer, Cloud Solutions, Integration within a Health Care System as well as aspects of Behavioral Science.

-In the second part of the event participants will benefit from a hands-on Patient Experience Workshop and learn about the challenges patients are confronted with in different situations of their day-to-day use and how they can be better met by our industry.
+This one-day-workshop activity will also include an interactive group session where attendees can learn about the challenges patients are confronted with in different situations of their day-to-day use and how they can be better met by our industry.

-We look forward to welcoming you to Gothenburg this Fall!
+We look forward to welcoming you online this Fall!

 The Workshop Lead,